keskival/king-algorithm-manifesto/README.md

 If we could extract that family of learning algorithms it uses inside the Transformer model to emulate the personas, we can make truly amazing things.

 Let's call the large Transformer model "the substrate".
 This can be for example a large language model (LLM), or a large Transformer-based meta-learning reinforcement learning model.
-The learning algorithm resulting from meta learning is called "kernel learning algorithm", or "King Algorithm" because it appears to be awesomely powerful and extremely data-efficient.
+The learning algorithm resulting from meta learning is called "kernel learning algorithm", or "King Algorithm" in its lifted-out form, because it appears to be awesomely powerful and extremely data-efficient.
 It is possible, even likely that the King Algorithm isn't a neural network, or a differentiable computational graph at all.

 ## Meta-learned Kernel Learning Algorithms